r1do1/r1do1/README.md

 # 🚀 Applications Catalog

 Overview of applications I'm currently working on.
-➡ DM me at my Linkedin to request access
+➡ DM me at my Linkedin to reach me and to request access
 https://www.linkedin.com/in/izatulreduan/

 ---